Quicken Loans mortgage rates

 - FHA Streamline: A refi program designed specifically to help existing FHA homeowners access today’s mortgage rates without much hassle

 - VA IRRRL: Also known as the Veterans Affairs Interest Rate Reduction Refinancing Loan, this is a low-doc, low-cost refinance option

 Where can you get a mortgage with Quicken Loans?

 Quicken Loans and Rocket Mortgage offer home loans in all 50 states, although the company has no brick-and-mortar branches where you can apply in person.

 If you choose to work with this lender, you need to be comfortable doing so without face-to-face encounters.
 However, you don’t need to use a computer or device beyond making initial contact, if you prefer not to.
 After requesting a call online, you can use the phone, email, fax, and postal service all the way up to closing.

 Talking to a loan officer over the phone might be especially helpful if you’re a first-time home buyer who’s not familiar with the application process.

 Is Quicken the best mortgage lender for you?

-If you choose Quicken for your mortgage, you’re in good company.
-This lender has rapidly become the most popular in the U.S. thanks to its seamless, digital-first mortgage process.
+If you choose Quicken’s Rocket Mortgage for your loan, you’re in good company.
+This Detroit-based lender has rapidly become one of the most popular in the U.S. thanks to its seamless, digital-first mortgage process.